Updated March 2022

-Each year MPH staff are required to complete training on all the above policies and other policies relevant to their jobs.
-All staff as well as anyone acting on behalf MPH Merchant must comply with the above.
+Each year Kellaway staff are required to complete training on all the above policies and other policies relevant to their jobs.
+All staff, as well as anyone acting on behalf of the Group or any Group company, must comply with the above.
 Any breaches will face disciplinary action, which could result in dismissal for gross misconduct.

-MPH continues to monitor relevant legal developments relating to human rights and modern slavery to maintain its commitment to operating responsibly and maintaining our high ethical standards across MPH Merchant.
+Kellaway continues to monitor relevant legal developments relating to human rights and modern slavery to maintain its commitment to operating responsibly and maintaining our high ethical standards across the Group.

-MPH Merchant is committed to ensuring modern forms of slavery and human trafficking are not present in our supply chains and in any of our businesses.
-We expect businesses, companies, and other entities that provide, or seek to provide, any kind of good or service to MPH Merchant, including our suppliers, vendors and contractors (“suppliers”) to respect human rights and promote similar principles in their own supply chains.
+Kellaway Group is committed to ensuring modern forms of slavery and human trafficking are not present in our supply chains and in any of our businesses.
+We expect businesses, companies, and other entities that provide or seek to provide, any kind of good or service to the Group, including our suppliers, vendors and contractors (“suppliers”) to respect human rights and promote similar principles in their own supply chains.

-Where non-compliance is identified, MPH will engage with the relevant supplier and promptly take appropriate action, which may include not appointing or re-appointing the supplier.
+Where non-compliance is identified, Kellaway will engage with the relevant supplier and promptly take appropriate action, which may include not appointing or re-appointing the supplier.

-MPH Merchant is committed to transparency in our approach to respecting human rights.
+Kellaway Group is committed to transparency in its approach to respecting human rights.